The Ref: Critical reception

-Entertainment Weekly gave the film a "C−" rating, and Owen Gleiberman wrote, "The Ref is crushingly blunt-witted and monotonous in its celebration of domestic sadism."
+Negative reviews opined that the film's biting humor goes too far and that the movie "can't sustain its defiantly misanthropic tone".
+Owen Gleiberman, also of Entertainment Weekly, gave the film a "C−" rating and wrote, "The Ref is crushingly blunt-witted and monotonous in its celebration of domestic sadism."
 In his review for The Washington Post, Hal Hinson criticized Leary's performance: "A stand-up comic trying to translate his impatient, hipster editorializing to the big screen, he doesn't have the modulation of a trained actor, only one speed (fast) and one mode of attack (loud)."

 The film was among 500 nominated for AFI's 100 Years...100 Laughs list.
+Entertainment Weekly ranked the film at No. 51 in its list "61 Best Movies You've Never Seen."

+In 2016, Jason Bailey wrote of the film for Flavorwire: "It was, if anything, a film ahead of its time; its cynical attitude towards the holidays predates Bad Santa by nearly a decade (and there are numerous other echoes of that film in this one), and its expert pivots between comedy and drama are more early 21st century than late 20th."
+Eric Walkuski of JoBlo called it "a Christmas movie for people who don't like Christmas movies, if you will".